 - Something to be aware of: Eustis voters casting ballots on invalid referendum, elections supervisor says

-- View a sample ballot.
+- Fill this out to see a sample ballot.

 Quick facts: Details and background about this specific election

 When did, or when does, early voting start?

 Here’a s breakdown, but we’ll pull some bullet points from the article and list them here.

 - Orange County: March 2- March 15, 10 a.m. - 6 p.m.

 - Seminole County: March 7- March 14, 10 a.m. - 6 p.m.

 - Volusia County: March 7- March 14, 8 a.m. - 6 p.m.

 - Marion County: March 7- March 14, 10 a.m. - 6 p.m.